 What is Space Delay?

 The T-Racks Space Delay is IK Multimedia’s emulation of Roland’s RE-201 Space Echo.
 It was a combination of two time-based fx, reverb and echo.
-Anyone who’s ever sang or recorded at home or in small acoustic spaces knows how uninspiring a bad environment can be.
+Anyone who’s ever sung or recorded at home or in small acoustic spaces knows how uninspiring a bad environment can be.
 Good reverb and good acoustics can really change a performance as well as the sound palette.

-Now, Roland wasn’t the first company to release such a unit, but they stood out because their unit was feature-rich, affordable and it had a good sound.
+Now, Roland wasn’t the first company to release such a unit, but they stood out because their unit was feature-rich, affordable, and it had a good sound.
 The rest is history.

-Most of the time, when the RE-201 is mentioned people think of Dub and Reggae.
+Most of the time, when the RE-201 is mentioned, people think of Dub and Reggae.
 It’s almost as if those genres are synonymous with Space Echo, and for good reason.
 For others, it’s the warmth and unique characteristics the device offered and how they could be applied to other genres of music and creative mediums.

 The Space Delay Emulation

 Similar to how they’ve (IK Multimedia) approached their Tape Machines and Amplitube 5, they’re using convolution and physical modeling.
 This is important when searching for a good emulation.
 I say this because there are many companies that simply recreate the visual and EQ curves.
-So what you end up with is the basic effect (Delay, reverb, etc) filtered and wrapped up in a pretty container.
+So what you end up with is the basic effect (Delay, reverb, etc.) filtered and wrapped up in a pretty container.
 Yes, still an emulation, but the technology is available (and has been) for developers to deliver more accurate and better sound results.

-Some companies don’t even bother with convolution which is absurd, but it is what it is.
+Some companies don’t even bother with convolution, which is absurd, but it is what it is.

 Some Additional Features (Not present in the RE-201)